Polyurethane is a clear coat that protects surfaces from moisture, water, scratches, and other damage. So, can you apply polyurethane over gel stain?

 2. Sand the Surface

-Once the finish is dust-free, sand it.
-Sanding will remove imperfections and the glossy finish so the sealer sticks better.
-To sand gel stain, use 320-grit sandpaper.
+Sand the finish to remove imperfections and the glossy finish so the sealer sticks better.

 Liquid (or normal) polyurethane has a thick flow so you must thin it before applying it with a sprayer, paintbrush, or roller.
-That’s because getting an even and smooth finish with a thick coating is harder.
-If you are using spray-on polyurethane, skip this step.
+Getting an even and smooth finish with a thick coating is harder.

 To thin water-based, use water.
 To thin oil-based polyurethane, use mineral spirits.
 If you use a spray gun, thin it in a ratio of 4:1 (4 parts polyurethane, 1 part paint thinner).
 For a paintbrush or roller, thin in a ratio of 3:1.